-- 9.1 If the employee is taken ill or injured while at work the employee should immediately report this to their Line Manager.
-Managers should contact the Head Teacher or the Human Resources Director to make arrangements for anyone who is unwell to receive medical treatment where necessary. - 9.2 If the employee cannot attend work because they are ill or injured they should telephone their Line Manager as early as possible and no later than 30 minutes after the time when you are normally expected to start work.
-The following details should be provided: - The nature of your illness or injury. - The expected length of your absence from work. - Contact details. - Any outstanding or urgent work that requires attention.

-9.3 It is important that the employee reports the absence information by telephone.
+- 9.1 If the employee is taken ill or injured while at work the employee should immediately report this to their Line Manager. - 9.2 If the employee cannot attend work because they are ill or injured they should follow their Academy/settings internal absence reporting procedure to report the absence.
+The following details should be provided: - The nature of your illness or injury. - The expected length of your absence from work. - Contact details. - Any outstanding or urgent work that requires attention. - 9.3 It is important that the employee reports the absence information by telephone.
 It is not acceptable to text or email.
-If the employee's Line Manager is unavailable, the employee should telephone the Head's PA at the Academy where the employee works or the Human Resources Director.
+If the employee's Line Manager is unavailable, the employee should telephone the Head of Academy's PA/Academy Administrator at the Academy where the employee works or the Human Resources Team.
 The Trust expects employees to make contact personally (not a spouse/family member/friend) unless there are exceptional circumstances (e.g. admittance to hospital).